Impact case studies and examples of impact

 - Dr Kara Brisson-Boivin, Director of Research for Media Smarts, a not-for-profit organisation in Canada, reported that she planned to use insights gained on a creative methods training course to help with data analysis of mixed-methods research and with producing reports for funders in the government sector.
 In a case study, she explained her team now planned to include creative methods in new research proposals and funding bids.
 Read Kara's impact case study.

-Developing methods
+Developing new methods

 - Dr Jose Pina-Sánchez, of the University of Leeds, and his team collaborated with the Sentencing Council for England and Wales to ensure the accuracy of its sentencing guidelines by developing a new index of sentencing severity, which was adopted by the council in 2029.
 The team applied skills in statistical analysis that they learnt on NCRM training courses, and their work was supported by NCRM funding.
 Read Jose’s case study.

 - Dr Leon Moosavi, of the University of Liverpool, helped to further understanding of decolonial research methods by running a series of webinars funded by NCRM’s Innovation Fora programme.
 The events, which featured presentations from leading scholars, were attended by thousands of people.
 Recordings of the webinars have received more than 24,000 views.
-Read Leon’s impact prize application.
+Read Leon’s impact prize entry.

 - Professor Jane Hurst and her team from the University of Oxford, helped to shape the direction of research into gestational diabetes mellitus by organising an interdisciplinary forum on machine learning and clinical data.
 Funded by NCRM’s Innovation Fora programme, the project prompted the exploration of new interventions and is set to have future impacts on patient care.
-Read the team’s impact prize application.
+Read the team’s impact prize entry.

 Boosting career development